millermedeiros/disparity/README.md

 Object containing references to all the colors used by disparity.

-If you want a different output than `ansi` you can replace the color values:
+If you want a different output than `ansi` (eg. HTML) you can replace the color
+values:

 ```js
 // wrap blocks into custom tags